Tips To Consider When Buying Your Groceries

 3. The Honey Aisle Trap

-You are probably familiar with the fact that supermarkets put some discounted offer products at the end of the aisle so that you can make your way through and see the other regular priced items first.
+You are probably familiar with the fact that supermarkets put some discounted offer products at the end of the aisle so that you can make your way through and see the other regular-priced items first.
 There is nothing wrong with that.
-However, right in the section with all the 'SALE' signs, there are often products that are not discounted at all.
-If you check the same items on websites like Amazon or MySupermarket, they will be even cheaper.
-Many people buy the products on the spot, not even bothering comparing the prices with other places – because, well, they are told is a sale.
+However, in the section with all the ‘SALE' signs, there are often products that are not discounted.

 4. Multibuy Deal

-Of course, not all supermarkets do this, but basic math it's something to consider when buying in bulk.
+Of course, not all supermarkets do this, but basic math is something to consider when buying in bulk.

 5. Special Price Raise

-In order to populate the 'Discounted Items' shelves, some stores raise the price in advance for a month, only to reduce them at a regular price 30 days later.
-The 'discounted' tag might catch your eye, not knowing that the price is the same at any other supermarket.
+ITo populate the ‘Discounted Items' shelves, some stores raise the price in advance for a month, only to reduce them to a regular price 30 days later.
+The ‘discounted' tag might catch your eye, not knowing that the price is the same at any other supermarket.

 6. Comparing the Grams Psychological Trap

-Many customers get excited when they see an attractive price of a bigger item when comparing to the same product but in a smaller package.
+Many customers get excited when they see an attractive price of a more prominent item compared to the same product but in a smaller package.
 Let us explain with a simple example.
-A 1750ml bottle of liquid detergent at $14 is much more attractive than a 750ml bottle of the same product priced at $11, right?
-This way you would buy the big bottle.
+A 1,750ml bottle of liquid detergent at $14 is much more attractive than a 750ml bottle of the same product priced at $11, right?
+This way, you would buy the big bottle.

-What you don't know is that the price of a regular 1750ml is maybe $13, while the 750ml is only $7.
-However, when people see the $14 cost for the big bottle versus $11 for the smaller one, while standing side by side, they go for the 'better deal'.
-Which, of course, ends up being a better deal for the store, not for the consumer.
+A regular 1750ml is $13, while the 750ml is only $7.
+However, when people see the $14 cost for the big bottle versus $11 for the smaller one while standing side by side, they go for the ‘better deal.'
+Which, of course, ends up being a better deal for the store rather than the consumer.

 Grocery Store Misleading Practices: How To Report